tsatria03/CookyCraze/docks/readme.txt

 Lines starting with a semicolon, hash, or double slash are treated as comments and ignored by the parser.

 Two of the files, ranks.table and slots.table, use section headers in square brackets such as [sounds], [default], [rewards], and [payouts].
 These are not cosmetic.
 The parser uses them to know which format to expect, since each section in those files uses a completely different line structure.
 Do not remove or rename these headers, or the parser will not be able to read the file correctly.
-Four of the remaining files, baker.event, flipper.event, jacks.table, and baker.store, do not use functional section headers.
+Five of the remaining files, baker.event, flipper.event, jacks.table, baker.store, and achievements.table, do not use functional section headers.
 Every line in those files follows the same format throughout.
 They do have commented section headers starting with a semicolon for readability, but those are purely cosmetic and can be removed or changed freely without affecting how the game reads the file.
-The fifth file, bundle.store, uses one functional section header, [bundles], which marks where the bundle definitions begin.
+The sixth file, bundle.store, uses one functional section header, [bundles], which marks where the bundle definitions begin.
 Aliases defined above it are always read regardless of position, but bundle lines are only read after the header appears.

 baker.event